 During Project decommissioning, there would be short-term impacts from these activities, which would occupy a large portion of the landscape and include removal of wind turbines, solar arrays, the O&M facility, transmission lines, BESSs, and substations, as well as the reclamation of access roads, turbine pads, and other areas disturbed during construction and operation of the Project.
-These activities would include views of additional vehicular traffic as well as areas of exposed soil after the removal of vegetation would be noticeable in the setting and contrast with the existing character; however, over time, as vegetation is re-established in the area, it would begin to repeat vegetation patterns common in the area.
+These activities would include views of additional vehicular traffic as well as areas of exposed soil after the removal of vegetation and during earthwork activities, prior to site reclamation efforts.
+The removal of vegetation would be noticeable in the setting and contrast with the existing character; however, over time, as vegetation is re-established in the area, it would begin to repeat vegetation patterns common in the area.